What are the most important things to know about Symfi Lo?

-- Inflammation of the ( ).
-Some children may be at risk of developing pancreatitis while taking Symfi Lo.
-Contact your health care provider right away if your child develops signs and symptoms of pancreatitis, including severe upper stomach-area pain, with or without nausea and vomiting.
+- Inflammation of the ( ) in some children.
+Contact your health care provider right away if your child develops signs and symptoms of pancreatitis, including severe pain in the upper stomach/abdominal area, with or without nausea and vomiting.

 - Increases in blood fat levels, such as and .